10 Steps Of Top Risk Management In Leverage Trading

 2. Use a stop loss

-A well placed stop loss will not save every trade, but it will protect you from many of the worst outcomes, and it is one of the most important tools you have.
+A well-placed stop-loss will not save every trade, but it limits the damage from the worst outcomes and is one of the most reliable risk tools available.

 3. Calculate your margin

-Your margin capital is what fuels your trades, and understanding how margin functions as collateral in trading is essential for controlling your downside.
-If too much of your margin is committed to a single position, one unexpected move can erase a large portion of your account.
+Margin capital fuels every trade, and understanding how margin functions as collateral in trading is essential for controlling downside exposure.
+When too much margin concentrates in a single position, one unexpected move can erase a large portion of the account.
+When the account balance falls below the maintenance margin requirement, the broker liquidates the position automatically.

-Use our leverage trading calculator to see exactly how much margin you need for each trade.
+The leverage trading calculator shows exactly how much margin is required for each trade.

-Crossed margin is a way of trading where every single trade has access to all your margin funds in your account.
-This means that when you open a leveraged trade that only requires 10% of your margin, you allow this position to use the rest of your funds in case the market moves against you.
+Cross margin is a way of trading where every single trade has access to all margin funds in the account.
+When a leveraged trade requires only 10% of account margin, cross margin allows that position to use the remaining funds if the market moves against it.

-Instead, always use isolated margin to allocate only a pre-set amount of margin for each position.
-This way you can only lose the amount of money used when the trade was opened.
+Isolated margin allocates only a pre-set amount of margin for each position, limiting the maximum loss to the amount committed when the trade was opened.

-Many traders struggle with the difference between cross margin and isolated margin, and each broker handles it slightly differently, so you need to read the small print carefully before you fund an account.
+Many traders struggle with the difference between cross margin and isolated margin, and each broker handles it slightly differently.
+Reviewing the platform’s margin terms before funding is standard practice.

 5. Position sizing is key

-If you size a position far beyond what your account can comfortably handle and the market turns, you can get into serious trouble very quickly.
-This is why it is important not to let the extra buying power from leverage tempt you into trading sizes you would never touch in a normal spot account.
+When a position is sized beyond what the account can handle and the market turns, the damage arrives quickly.
+The extra buying power from leverage tempts traders into sizes they would never use in a spot account.
+This is a consistent source of oversized losses.

 6. Determine your risk per trade